Top 10 Pros & Cons of Being in the Trucking Business

 Real-life example:

-Sandra, an independent trucker, was hit with several fines due to non-compliance with hours-of-service regulations.
+Sandra, an independent trucker, was fined several times for non-compliance with hours-of-service regulations.
 She quickly realized that staying on top of regulatory changes is crucial to avoiding costly penalties.

 Solution: